 The Rutgers–Camden MPA program will provide students with the opportunity to expand their understanding of the world while preparing them for public service careers in government and non-profit organizations close to home or abroad.

-- to lead and manage in public governance;
+- Lead and manage in public governance;

-- to communicate and interact productively with a diverse and changing workforce and citizenry.
+- Communicate and interact productively with a diverse and changing workforce and citizenry.